simone-tugnetti/adaptive-dimensions/README.md

 ![License](https://img.shields.io/badge/License-Apache_2.0-green)

-This simple library can be used to help [Android](https://www.android.com/) and [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application developers to create responsive layouts with the same design for every screen size.
+This simple library can be used to help [Android](https://www.android.com/) and [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application developers to create responsive layouts with the same design for every screen size by using two new structures, `AdaptiveDp` and `AdaptiveSp`.

 <br>